ArthurRSaldanha/ArthurRSaldanha/README.md

 - 👀 I’m interested in ...
 Programming and investments(With HTML & CSS) and Investments
 - 🌱 I’m currently learning ...
 Programming Languages ​​and Investment Techniques
 - 💞️ I’m looking to collaborate on ...
 Anything that adds more knowledge to me
 - 📫 How to reach me ...
-Just sen a message ;3
+Just send a message ;3

 <!---
 ArthurRSaldanha/ArthurRSaldanha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.